RyanEubanks/Java_Programming_Tutor/README.md

 The **Spring Framework** is a modular framework for building enterprise applications in Java.
 It provides a wide range of features for developing robust and scalable applications, including:

-- **Dependency Injection**: A technique to achieve loose coupling among software components, making them easier to manage, test, and maintain.
+- **Dependency Injection**: A technique to achieve loose coupling among software components, making them easier to manage, test, and maintain..

 - **Aspect-Oriented Programming (AOP)**: Allows developers to define cross-cutting concerns (such as logging, security, and transactions) separately from the application's business logic.